Financial planning tools and services to put you on the path to the future you want

 In fact, when it comes to retirement, many people actually can spend a lot more than they are planning on spending.
 Experts say that many retirees aren’t spending enough!

 Cons: Overspending and going into debt is easy.
 Living on a budget without work income — a necessity in retirement — may come as a shock.

-Savers are people who count pennies.
+It is possible to have too much of a good thing.
+Over savers are likely to be people who count pennies.
 They are apt to turn off lights when leaving a room and shop with coupons.
 Savers usually avoid debt since paying interest is often akin to throwing money out the window.